 Prerequisites: JAPN-102 or three (3) years of high school study.
+Credit, three hours.

-JAPN-202, INTERMEDIATE JAPANESE LANGUAGE AND CULTURE II
+JAPN-202.
+INTERMEDIATE JAPANESE LANGUAGE AND CULTURE II

 Students will develop and expand on the more complex competencies acquired in 201 and continue to demonstrate appreciation of the mores, customs, and contributions of the culture.
 Lab instruction required.
 Prerequisites: JPAN-201 or four (4) years of high school study.
+Credit, three hours.